The FPGEC Certification Program

 - Foreign Pharmacy Graduate Equivalency Examination (FPGEE)

-- You may not take the FPGEE until your education and licensure and/or registration have been reviewed and approved.
+- You may not take the FPGEE until your application, which includes your education and licensure and/or registration, have been reviewed and approved.

 - TOEFL iBT